mattderstine/jupyteronpi/readme.md

 #Configure Raspberry Pi with Blinka (circuitpython) library and external jupyter notebook

+Set up a headless, perhaps only wireless, RaspberryPi SD Card so that Jupyter can be used remotely to develop code, including GPIO control, in a notebook.

 ##Setup SD Card
 1. Download latest raspberry pi image
 2. Load SD card with os image (I use balenaEtcher)